makexcake/commit-hw-2/README.md

 ### Notes:
 * Havent succseed in making the app fetching image from s3 in containiarized environment.
-* The template is half portable, with the default values it can be used
+* The template is half portable, with the default values it can be used in eu-central-1 region.
 * Next step is to separate it to nested stacks for modularity and future reuse.